brainflow-dev/brainflow/README.md

 # Brainflow

-Brainflow is a library intended to obtain and analyze EEG, EMG and ECG data.
+Brainflow is a library intended to obtain and analyze EEG data.

-I've implemented the core module of this library in C\C++ and compiled it in DLL, so all difficult logic and package parsing was done only once in native code, while other languages just call methods from DLL
+Core module of this library is implemented in C\C++ and available for all bindings as a dynamic library.
 ## DLL interface:
 ```
 int prepare_session (int board_id, const char *port_name);